WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 * `void setDamagePoint(DamagePoint)` - Sets the point where the bullet hit the entity
   * If you set this to null, no damage based on points will be applied

-##### WeaponHeldEvent
-This event is called whenever an entity "holds" a weapon.
-A weapon can be held if it is put in the mainhand/offhand through an open `PlayerInventory`, if a player swaps hands, if a weapon is picked up into the main hand, or if they swap hotbar slots to a weapon.

-* `boolean isCancelled()` - Returns true if this event has been cancelled
-* `void setCancelled(boolean)` - Sets the cancellation state of this event
-* `int getSlot()` - Gets the inventory slot the weapon is in

 ##### WeaponKillEntityEvent
 This event is called after a `WeaponDamageEntityEvent` is fired and the damage kills the entity.

 * `LivingEntity getVictim()` - Returns the nonnull living entity that is getting damaged
 * `WeaponDamageEntityEvent getDamageEvent()` - Gets the nonnull event from the damage that killed the entity

-##### WeaponPickupEvent
-This event is called when a weapon is added to any slot in a player's inventory either by picking up the item from the ground, or by getting the item from command.

-* `Item getItem()` - Gets the nullable item entity picked up from the ground
-  * If the weapon was picked up off of the ground, this will not be null

-##### WeaponPreReloadEvent
-This event is called right after the trigger check for reloading is successful.

-* `boolean isCancelled()` - Returns true if this event has been cancelled
-* `void setCancelled(boolean)` - Sets the cancellation state of this event

 ##### WeaponPreShootEvent
 This event is called right after an entity attempts to shoot.
 This